 One of the most common causes is a herniated disc in your lower spine.
 Each of your vertebrae is cushioned by a flexible, flat disc made of connective tissue.
 Over time those discs can wear down, or become damaged through injury.

-That can cause the softer tissue in the center of the disc to bulge from the outer, tougher layer of tissue.
-Because your disc is now expanding outside of its normal position, it can place pressure on your sciatic nerve, leading to pain.
+That can cause the softer tissue in the center of the disc to bulge out.
+Because your disc is now expanding outside of its normal position, it can place pressure on your sciatic nerve, leading to pain and sensory symptoms.

 Anyone can develop sciatica, but there are certain risk factors that elevate your chances of the condition.
 These include: